Devlyn-Nelson/Bondrewd/README.md

   * `#[bondrewd(reverse)]`
 * Bit 0 positioning with `Msb0` or `Lsb0` with only small compile time cost.
   * `#[bondrewd(read_from = "ZERO_BIT_LOCATION")]`. `ZERO_BIT_LOCATION` can be `mbs0` or `lsb0`.
-* Peek functions to unpack on a per fields basis.
+* Read functions to unpack on a per fields basis.
 Useful if you only need a couple fields but would rather not unpack the entire structure.
   * `read_{field_name}()` and `read_slice_{field_name}()`.
 * Bit Size Enforcement.
 Specify how many used bits/bytes you expect the output to have.
   * `#[bondrewd(enforce_bits = {AMOUNT_OF_BITS})]`